 MIN(exp)

-Where exp is the expression in which you can pass any column or set of values for finding the minimum value.
+Where exp is the expression where you can pass any column or set of values to find the minimum value.

-The MIN() function in PostgreSQL is used with different clauses such as SELECT, HAVING, WHERE and etc.
+The MIN() function in PostgreSQL is used with different clauses, such as SELECT, HAVING, WHERE, etc.

-Let’s see some of examples how to use Postgres MIN() function.
+Let’s see some approaches to using the Postgres MIN() function.

-The PostgreSQL MIN() can return the smallest value from the column using the SELECT statement, In other words, To get the least value from any column pass the column to the MIN() function.
+The PostgreSQL MIN() can return the smallest value from a column using the SELECT statement.
+In other words, pass the column to the MIN() function to get the least value from any column.

 Let’s say you have a table called ‘customers‘ with columns ‘customer_id’, ‘name’, ’email’, ‘age’, and ‘registration_date’.